Data-informativity conditions for structured linear systems with implications for dynamic networks: Proof of Proposition .

-The white noise signals $\xi_{\smY}^{[j]}$ are typically constructed after spectral factorization of the disturbance process affecting $w_{\smY}$.
+When applying the graph-based results of Proposition \ref{propg} to the results of Theorem \ref{theox}, the graph-based condition becomes to having $dim(\eta^{[j]})$ vertex disjoint paths from all external signals $\{u,e\}$ to $\{\eta^{[j]}\}$.
+With the expression for $\eta^{[j]}$ (\ref{eqeta}) this becomes: $dim(\eta^{[j]})$ vertex disjoint paths from $\{u,e\}\backslash \{\chi\}$ to $\{w_{i\cup\smD^c},\xi_{\smY}^{[j]}\}$.\\ The white noise signals $\xi_{\smY}^{[j]}$ are typically constructed after spectral factorization of the disturbance process affecting $w_{\smY}$.
 If in the predictor model, the noise model $H(q,\theta)$ is parametrized fully, this implies that every noise signal $e_{\ell} \in e^{\smY}$, that in the network has a path to a node $w_{\smY}$ with unknown dynamics (i.e. the dynamics in the path is not fixed a priori), will potentially contribute to $\xi_{\smY}^{[j]}$.
 Note that this does not only refer to noise signals $e$ that have a direct link to $w_{\smY}$ in the network; it also involves noise terms $e$ on unmeasured nodes that are not part of the predictor model.
 If $H(q,\theta)$ has a structured parametrization, like e.g. a block diagonal form, then we can restrict the class of $e$-signals that should be excluded from the subset of $e_{\smY}$ to those signals $e_{\ell}$ that have a path to an output $w_k \in w_{\smY}$ of which the disturbance component is correlated to the disturbance component of $w_j$.

-In the vertex disjoint path condition this set of signals $e^{\smY}$ is then required to establish the positive definite spectrum condition for $\xi_{\smY}^{[j]}$, which is satisfied by definition.
-The remaining term then becomes: $dim(\smD^c)+1$ vertex disjoint paths between $(u,e\backslash e^{\smY})\backslash \chi$ and $w_{i\cup\smD^c}$.
-Or equivalently $dim(\smD^c)+1$ vertex disjoint paths between $(u\backslash u^{[j]},e\backslash e^{\smY})\backslash x_{\smT^*}$ and $w_{i\cup\smD^c}$, which proves the result.
+In the vertex disjoint path condition, this set of signals $e^{\smY}$ is then required to establish the positive definite spectrum condition for $\xi_{\smY}^{[j]}$, which is satisfied by definition.
+The remaining term then becomes: $dim(\smD^c)+1$ vertex disjoint paths between $\{u,e\}\backslash \{e^{\smY},\chi\}$ and $\{w_{i\cup\smD^c}\}$.
+Or equivalently $dim(\mD^c)+1$ vertex disjoint paths between $\{u\backslash u^{[j]},e\backslash e^{\smY}\}\backslash \{x_{\smE^*}\}$ and $\{w_{i\cup\smD^c}\}$, which proves the result.